Patrick-Ames/DVDRipper/README.md

-# dvdrip
+# DVDRipper

-Rip DVDs quickly and easily from the commandline.
+Rip DVDs quickly and easily from the command line.
+Originally created by Xenomachina.
+Modified by Me.

 ## Features: